 Manufacturing: All of our products are manufactured in the United States.
-We own and operate what we believe to be the first fresh, refrigerated pet food manufacturing facility in North America, the Freshpet Kitchens in Pennsylvania.
-This 100,000 square foot facility was built to United States Department of Agriculture standards and houses four production lines customized to produce fresh, refrigerated food.
-In 2019, approximately 99% of our product volume was manufactured by us.
+We own and operate what we believe to be the first fresh, refrigerated pet food manufacturing facility in North America, Freshpet Kitchens Bethlehem.
+This 240,000 square foot facility was built to United States Department of Agriculture standards and currently houses five production lines customized to produce fresh, refrigerated food.
+We are currently in the process of commissioning the sixth and final line which is expected to go live by the first half of 2021.